tleclere-jahia/jahia-oauth/README.md

 [joant:myConnectorButton] > jnt:content, joamix:oauthButtonConnector
 ```
-* then create a content template using the studio or directly in your repository.xml
+* Then create a content template using the studio or directly in your repository.xml
 ```xml
 <myConnector-oauth-view j:defaultTemplate="false"
                                  j:hiddenTemplate="true"